RuleBasedIntegration/RuleBasedIntegration.github.io/usingRubi.md

 ```
 to load Rubi into Mathematica.

-The first time Rubi is loaded it will take a minute or two to read in and initialize the system.
+The first time Rubi is loaded, it will take a minute or two to read in and initialize the system.
 However, this initial load also saves a fast loading memory image of Rubi, so all subsequent load commands will be almost instantaneouss.

-### The basic Int commands
+### Basic Int Commands

 `Int[expn, var]` returns the antiderivative (aka indefinite integral) of `expn` with respect to `var`.
 For example, the command